 Leases in terms of which the Credit Union assumes substantially all the risks and rewards of ownership are classified as finance leases.
-The owner-occupied property acquired by way of finance lease is stated at an amount equal to the lower of its fair value and the present value of the minimum lease payments at inception of the lease, less accumulated depreciation (see below) and impairment losses (refer note 1(f)) Property held under operating leases that would otherwise meet the definition of investment property may be classified as investment property on a property-by-property basis.
+The owner-occupied property acquired by way of finance lease is stated at an amount equal to the lower of its fair value and the present value of the minimum lease payments at inception of the lease, less accumulated depreciation (see below) and impairment losses (refer Note 1(f)).